 Once home from the games, Diane will work on qualifying for the next world games in two years.
 She has a young horse that she’s bringing along and another that has been successful but is getting through a slight lameness issue at the moment.

 As President of United States Driving for the Disabled, she continues to inspire other people with a disability to pick up the sport of driving.
 In fact, most of the Para-Equestrian drivers in California were inspired by Diane.
-Her vision includes having several specially-designed carriages available for horseman and horsewomen with a disability to use to develop their skills before taking on the expense of their own carriage.
+Her vision includes having several specially-designed carriages available for horsemen and horsewomen with a disability to use to develop their skills before taking on the expense of their own carriage.

 Diane’s Superhero Power